 In some cases, right shoulder pain may be linked to heart issues, such as angina or a heart attack, especially if accompanied by chest pain, shortness of breath, or nausea.
 Immediate medical attention is advised if these symptoms occur.

-3. What Organ Can Cause Right Shoulder Pain?
+3. Can Organ Issues Cause Shoulder Pain?

 Organs like the gallbladder, liver, or diaphragm can cause referred pain to the right shoulder.
 Conditions such as gallstones, liver inflammation, or diaphragm irritation may be underlying causes, warranting a medical evaluation.